ippc/ippcdj/readme.md

 1. If you're working on the code for the first time, first clone repository from ippc repo (the first time you start working with it)

     ```bash
-    # change into your local projects directory (in your own computer)
     cd ~/projects
-    # clone the ippc repository
     git clone https://github.com/ippc/ippcdj.git
     ```